sheshekabob/plants/Eggplant/README.md

        license="Need to ask for permission"
        attribution="Oak springs">

-The German physician and botanist Leonhart Fuchs' botanical tradition owed much to Swiss and Italian scholarship, and his warmer climate in Tübingen connected him to these botanical cultures.
+The German physician and botanist <span eid="Q60756">Leonhart Fuchs'</span>. botanical tradition owed much to Swiss and Italian scholarship, and his warmer climate in Tübingen connected him to these botanical cultures.
 He described eggplants as “sown in our gardens, but frequently in…hanging window gardens” with cucumbers and melons.[^21]  In the northern Mediterranean, the eggplant was initially met with some suspicion, even though these encounters were dictated mostly by the sharing of food.
 To suggest that suspicion of eggplant was greatly exaggerated, an amused Fuchs wrote that some people “immediately avoid the use of them, terrified by the name itself.”
 Although eggplant could grow in European climes, cultural bias against foreign foods shaped the way people interacted with the plant.

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/4/49/Leonhart_Fuchs_1543.jpg"